flipperdevices/flipperzero-firmware/README.md

 # flizzer_tracker
  A Flipper Zero chiptune tracker.

 CURRENT STATE: pre-alpha.
-All main features ready, waiting for custom font PR accept.
+All main features ready, fixing small bugs, waiting for others to try it in current state to be sure it works for everybody.
+Slowly making a demo module (it's cover of a nice song).